 - No sponsor clutter.
 A maximum of two select sponsors per show.

-- Millions of highly targeted AFRN listeners worldwide will hear your message.
+- Millions of highly targeted AFN listeners worldwide will hear your message.
 And every one of them will know that “Positive Parenting” is made possible by your company’s support.

 - Your company becomes a visible supporter of the men and women serving our country.

 - Create special offers, contests, and giveaways for the military audience.

 - Website sponsorship ads.

 - Sponsor interviews.
 If appropriate, we may feature an interview with a spokesperson from your company.